KL4805/TransGTR/README.md

 - Pytorch 1.9.0

 ## Datasets
 For double-blind reviewing, we only provide three public datasets, METR-LA, PEMS-BAY, and PEMSD7M.
 They can be downloaded from [DL-Traff](https://github.com/deepkashiwa20/DL-Traff-Graph).

 You can put the downloaded data in `data/METR-LA`, `data/PEMS-BAY` and `data/PEMSD7M`, respectively.

+You will need to run the following command to unzip the PEMS-BAY file as stated by DL-Traff.

+`unzip data/PEMS-BAY/pems-bay.zip'

 ## Contents of this repo
 - `model.py` implements the base models, like the node feature network (`DistilTSFormer`), the graph generator (`DiscreteGraphLearningV2`), and the forecasting model.